php-ru/symfony-docs-ru/console/request_context.rst

 Configuring the Request Context per Command
 -------------------------------------------

-To change it only in one command you can simply fetch the Request Context from the ``router`` service and override its settings::
+To change it only in one command you need to fetch the Request Context from the ``router`` service and override its settings::

     // src/AppBundle/Command/DemoCommand.php